Menno Wigman, The World by Evening, Selected Poems, translated by Judith Wilkinson, Shearsman Press, 2020

-Toon Tellegen, A Man and an Angel, translated by Judith Wilkinson, Shoestring Press, Nottingham, March 2013.
+Toon Tellegen, A Man and an Angel, translated by Judith Wilkinson, Shoestring Press, 2013.
 Cover drawing: Paul Klee, ‘Forgetful Angel’.

 In this new collection by the internationally acclaimed Dutch poet Toon Tellegen, the poems enact a battle between a man and an angel, a never-ending fight that is difficult to quantify and yet seems instantly familiar.
 We witness man under pressure, wrestling with something primal: a volatile, temperamental spirit that is both a plague and a challenge.
 In the see-sawing dynamics of each encounter, worthy of the best absurdist theatre, Tellegen stays close to the pulse of the emotion, evoking the turbulence of an intimate struggle, where man and angel become interdependent.
 In the Netherlands, critics have praised the collection as one of Tellegen’s very finest, and the book was reprinted soon after its first publication.

-Toon Tellegen, Raptors, translated by Judith Wilkinson, Carcanet Press, Manchester, January 2011.
+Toon Tellegen, Raptors, translated by Judith Wilkinson, Carcanet Press, 2011.
 Cover painting: Mary Harman.

 Raptors won the Popescu Prize 2011.